 Captain Max Spriggs

-Captain Max Spriggs has been a member of the Little Rock Police Department for thirty-nine (39) years.
+Captain Max Spriggs has been a member of the Little Rock Police Department for forty-three (43) years.
 He began his career in 1977 as a patrolman, later joining the Special Response Unit and SWAT Team.
 In 1984, he was promoted to Detective and served in the Property Crimes and Homicide departments.
 As a Sergeant in 1989, Captain Spriggs oversaw the daily operations of the Detention Facility, and later led a rotating squad in the Southwest Patrol Division.
 He promoted to Lieutenant as patrol shift supervisor in 1991, oversaw the 6th Judicial Narcotics Task Force until 1993, and directed operations of the Vice Squad and Intelligence Units until 2004.

 Captain Spriggs holds a Bachelor of Arts degree in Criminal Justice and is a graduate of the FBI National Academy and the Arkansas School of Law Enforcement Supervision.
 He has Senior and Police Instructor certifications from the State of Arkansas, and has received extensive training from more than a dozen organizations, including the FBI, U.S. Secret Service, the Department of Justice, and the C.I.A.
 Captain Spriggs is a member of numerous professional associations and has chaired several committees, which support community awareness and education.
 He is committed to promoting mutual trust with the citizens of Little Rock by encouraging communication and resolving issues together.